Epacris impressa: Cultivars

 A form with deep pink flowers on long spikes, 'Spring Pink' appears in spring.
 It grows to 60 cm high.

 Floral emblem of Victoria

-At a meeting of representatives of government and other bodies in 1951 it was agreed that the pink form of the common heath, the "pink heath", be adopted as the official floral emblem for the state of Victoria.
+In 1951, at a meeting of representatives of government and other bodies, it was agreed that the pink form of the common heath, the "pink heath", be adopted as the official floral emblem for the state of Victoria.
 Victoria was the first Australian state to adopt a floral emblem.
-The proclamation, made on 11 November 1958 by Governor Dallas Brooks, was as follows:
+The proclamation, made on 11 November 1958 by the Governor, Dallas Brooks, was as follows:

-An Australian stamp issue of state floral emblems was issued in 1968, including the pink heath which was featured on the 13 cent stamp.
-In 2014 a 70-cent stamp labelled as "Common Heath" was issued.
+An Australian stamp series of state floral emblems was issued in 1968.
+The pink heath was featured on the 13 cent stamp.
+In 2014, a 70-cent stamp labelled as "Common Heath" was issued.
 The pink heath is also depicted on the Victorian driver's licence.
 In 1973, a depiction of pink heath was added to the armorial bearings for Victoria.